 As a member of the EU and its single market, we trade freely with the EU.
 This means there are no tariffs or restrictions on goods moving from the UK to the EU, and vice versa.
 The EU currently charges non-EU members (that do not have a specific trade agreement in place with the EU) significant import tariffs.
 In the event of a no-deal Brexit and we leave without an agreement in place, the EU has said it will apply those same significant tariffs to product entering the EU from the UK.
 On the other hand, the UK has set out its plans to apply much lower tariffs, and in many cases no tariff, on product coming into the UK from the EU.
-Under the WTO rules, the tariffs applied to EU imports must also apply to imports from the rest of the world, significantly liberalising the UK market.Return to menu Share this link
+Under the WTO rules, the tariffs applied to EU imports must also apply to imports from the rest of the world, significantly liberalising the UK market.Return to menu

-How are 'no deal' trade tariffs decided by the Government?
+How are no-deal trade tariffs decided by the government?

 Firstly impact on consumer prices, secondly impact on domestic producers and thirdly impact on future negotiating capital.
-In short the UK Government tasked itself with trying to find the sweet spot where tariffs wouldn’t increase prices for the consumer, wouldn’t damage domestic producers and finally doesn’t give everything away now (and therefore leaves leverage to secure concessions for the country in future trade negotiations).
+In short the UK government tasked itself with trying to find the sweet spot where tariffs wouldn’t increase prices for the consumer, wouldn’t damage domestic producers and finally doesn’t give everything away now (and therefore leaves leverage to secure concessions for the country in future trade negotiations).
 This was not an easy task.
 These three principles sit against the backdrop of the World Trade Organisation (WTO) Most Favoured Nation principle, which means that one country cannot discriminate against another so we cannot, in the event of no deal, offer the EU a preference (for example free market access or a lower tariff) without offering that concession to everyone else.

-Why won’t the UK Government apply like-for-like tariffs on imports and exports?
+Why won’t the UK government apply like-for-like tariffs on imports and exports?

-Why doesn’t the UK Government change import tariffs to protect our farmers if export tariffs are applied by other countries?
+Why doesn’t the UK government change import tariffs to protect our farmers if export tariffs are applied by other countries?